What Is A Massage Therapist?

 Massage Therapist Program Information

-The post-secondary education required to become a massage therapist in most states usually includes at least 500 hours of combined study and experience, according to the Bureau of Labor Statistics (bls.gov, 2012).
-Myriad colleges, universities and community colleges, as well as private schools, offer training and education for aspiring massage therapists.
+The post-secondary education required to start a career as a massage therapist in most states usually includes at least 500 hours of combined study and experience, according to the Bureau of Labor Statistics (bls.gov, 2012).
+Myriad colleges, universities and community colleges, as well as private schools, offer education for aspiring massage therapists.

 Students at massage therapy schools are exposed to the principles of anatomy, physiology, kinesiology, massage techniques, customer communication and more.
 Classes are designed to give students an understanding of the human body and its responses to massage techniques.
 Some schools, such as community colleges, vocational schools or private institutions, may offer day or evening programs.